 RF energy systems have undergone a huge transformation since the early days of the tube-based magnetrons.
-But according to High Tech Institute trainer Klaus Werner, while the crude power of the tube is tough to match, the new generation of solid-state RF integrated circuits offers unprecedented control, efficiency and reproducibility.
+However according to High Tech Institute trainer Klaus Werner, while the crude power of the tube is tough to match, the new generation of solid-state RF integrated circuits offers unprecedented control, efficiency and reproducibility.
 Klaus Werner, Director of pinkRF has been interviewed by Bits&chips.

 Klaus Werner didn’t get a usual start in the field of RF energy solutions.
 After studying physics at the University of Aachen, he came to Delft University of Technology to further develop CVD systems for semiconductor technology.
 “At the time, I was just meant to be there for six months,” remembers Werner.
 But eight years and a PhD in silicon germanium growth in CVD-type systems later, Werner found himself still in Delft.
 “It was definitely time for a new challenge,” he recalls.
 Then, in 1995, Werner joined the MOS-3 fab in Nijmegen for 10 years before going to Eindhoven to the Philips team responsible for laser displacement sensors – those that are still used in computer mice today.